llvm/llvm-project/clang/docs/SanitizerSpecialCaseList.rst

 specific types.

-With this, one may disable instrumentation for all types and specifically allow instrumentation for one or many types.
+With this, one may disable instrumentation for all types and specifically allow instrumentation for one or many types -- including types created via ``typedef``.

 .. code-block:: bash